 Turner syndrome chromosomes

 Girls and women with Turner syndrome have only one X chromosome.
 The karyotype is therefore said to be 46,X or 46,XO.

 How common is Turner syndrome?

-Turner syndrome occurs in about one in 2,000 females.
+Turner syndrome occurs in about one in 2,500 females.
 Most of the time, when a conception occurs with one X gene missing, the conception will not develop and a miscarriage will occur early in pregnancy.
-About 1 in 10 of all miscarriages in the first trimester (the first third of the pregnancy) are due to Turner syndrome.
+About 1 in 10 of all miscarriages in the first third of a pregnancy (the trimester) are thought to be due to Turner syndrome.

 There are no known risk factors for Turner syndrome.
 It is not more common in girls born to older women and it is very rare to have a second child with Turner syndrome.

 The symptoms will vary depending on the age of the girl or woman.